jebintithi33/prng_assignment/README.md

  "uniformity.png" → Shows distribution histogram,
  "dependency.png" → Shows correlation between successive numbers

-##  How to Run
+### How to Run:
-Open a file in google colab
+1. Open a file in google colab

-### Run:
-1. Open a file
-2. Copy paste to the file
+2. Copy paste the pyhton code to the file
 3. Run all cells
 4. See the plots saved in the same directory